perrin-ay/perrin-ay.github.io/_posts/2022-04-29-On the compatibility of Bayesianism and IBE.md

 Thus the **strong compatibilist desiderata** is:

-Show that IBE and bayesianism usually leads to similar judgments Show that some explanatory considerations that are typical of IBE, can be found within bayesianism.
+Show that IBE and bayesianism usually leads to similar judgments.

+Show that some explanatory considerations that are typical of IBE, can be found within bayesianism.